zabano/pg-jsonapi/docs/source/access.rst

 .. currentmodule:: jsonapi.model

+By default, models are not protected and all their objects are accessible (i.e. visible).

+Protected models control access to their objects.
+A protected model checks access for each object to be included in the response.
+If access is not granted, the object is either silently excluded from the response or an appropriate exception is raised, depending on the context.

-A model can be protected by setting the :attr:`access <Model.access>` attribute of the model to an SQL function that accepts two arguments: the ``id`` of the resource object and the current (logged-in) user id, and return a boolean.
+A model can be protected by setting the :attr:`access <Model.access>` attribute of the model to an SQL function that accepts two arguments: the ``id`` of the resource object and the current (logged-in) user id, and returns a boolean.

-Returning a ``TRUE`` value grants user access the resource object, otherwise access is not granted.

 Here is an example SQL function to protect our ``article`` resource model: